- Wellness Information

 If a pregnant woman delivers her baby before receiving her flu shot, should she still receive it?

 Yes.
 Besides protecting her from infection, the shot will produce protection that can be passed to the infant through her breast milk.
 Flu shots are only given to infants 6 months of age and older.
 Everyone who lives with or gives care to an infant less than 6 months of age should get the influenza vaccine.
-A woman can get either the shot or the nasal spray after she delivers.

 What antiviral medicines are available for pregnant women who have the flu?